jwkimani/Csharp-Projects/Lab3/README.md

 Lab Three
 =========

 This program converts Celsius to Fahrenheit and vice versa.
+The user will input the temperature to be converted.